gnat/super-score/README.md

 2. Remember to switch your `Config()` from 'development' to 'production' in `index.php` before going live!

 3. Set up your database tables using `install.sql`.
-You can use `mysql -uUser -pPassword -e "create database superscore; use superscore; source install.sql;"` or by importing the sql file manually with any database management software.
+You can use `mysql -uUser -pPassword -e "create database superscore; use superscore; source install.sql;"` or by importing the SQL file manually using any database management software.

 4. Optionally, PHPUnit is used to run the tests.